MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

     -   On the properties pane, play around with changing the colors and exploring the impact of these changes to your portal.

     -   Rename your theme

+3. Save your changes

+    -   On the command bar, click **Sync Configuration**

 Your app layout should look similar to the following structure: